nus-cs2030/1718-s2/docs/lec02.md

 - First, since we know that any object in the array has the type `Printable`, this means that they must implement the `Printable` interface and support the method `print()`.
 - Second, we do not know, and we do not _need_ to know which class an object is an instance of.
 - Third, we can actually have objects of completely unrelated classes in the same array.
 We can have objects of type `Circle`, and objects of type `Point`.
 We can have objects of type `Factory`, or objects of type `Student`, or objects of type `Cushion`.
 As long as the objects implement the `Printable` interface, we can put them into the same array.
-- Forth, at _run time_, Java looks at the object `o`, and determines its class, and invokes the right implementation of `print()` corresponding to the `o`.
+- Fourth, at _run time_, Java looks at the object `o`, and determines its class, and invokes the right implementation of `print()` corresponding to the `o`.
 That is, if `o` is an instance of a class `Circle`, then it will call `print()` method of `Circle`; if `o` is an instance of a class `Point`, then it will call `print()` method of `Point`, and so on.

-To further appreciate the magic that happens in Line 6, especially the last point above, consider how function call is done in C.  In C, you cannot have two functions of the same name within the same scope, so if you call a function `print()`, you know exactly which set of instructions will be called[^2].
+To further appreciate the magic in Line 6, especially on last point above, consider how a function call is done in C.  In C, you cannot have two functions of the same name within the same scope, so if you call a function `print()`, you know exactly which set of instructions will be called[^2].
 So, the name `print` is bound to the corresponding set of instructions at compilation time.
 This is called _static binding_ or _early binding_.
 To have `print()` for different types, we need to name them differently to avoid naming conflicts: e.g., `print_point()`, `print_circle()`.

 [^2]: Remember a function is just an abstraction over a set of instructions.